 The following environment variables are managed by Enterprise Gateway and listed here for completeness.
-Warning:

-Setting these variables manually could adversely affect operations.
+WARN-ING: Manually setting these variables could adversely affect operations.

+EG_DOCKER_MODE

-''' EG_DOCKER_MODE Docker only.
+Docker only.
 Used by launch_docker.py to determine if the kernel container should be created using the swarm service API or the regular docker container API.
 Enterprise Gateway sets this value depending on whether the kernel is using the DockerSwarmProcessProxy or DockerProcessProxy.

+EG_RESPONSE_ADDRESS

-EG_RESPONSE_ADDRESS This value is set during each kernel launch and resides in the environment of the kernel launch process.
+This value is set during each kernel launch and resides in the environment of the kernel launch process.
 Its value represents the address to which the remote kernel's connection information should be sent.
-Enterprise Gateway is listening on that socket and will close the socket once the remote kernel launcher has conveyed the appropriate information. '''
+Enterprise Gateway is listening on that socket and will close the socket once the remote kernel launcher has conveyed the appropriate information.

-14.2 Per-kernel Configuration Overrides
+14.4 Per-kernel Configuration Overrides